8 Best FREE Things to Do in London in 2025

 Kensington Gardens Hotel

-9 Kensington Gardens Square, Westminster Borough, London, W2 4BH, United Kingdom.
+9 Kensington Gardens Square, Westminster Borough, London, W2 4BH, United Kingdom

 How to Get Around London

-London is a HUGE city, spanning 1,500 square kilometres across 32 different boroughs.
-Lucky London has such a great public transport system: an underground train system, extensive bus services and taxis.
+London has such a great public transport system: an underground train system, extensive bus services and taxis.
 Transport for London makes it easy to plan your journeys and figure out which service, station and ticket you need.

-Using the taxi service is unnecessary and expensive, I would recommend only taking a taxi if you have a large group to split the cost, it is an emergency, or it is very late at night.
+Using the taxi service is unnecessary and expensive; I would recommend only taking a taxi if you have a large group to split the cost, it is an emergency, or it is very late at night.

 Read: The Best and Most Perfect 4 Day London Itinerary!

-Hyde Park at 6am is the place to be if you’re on the look out for some hot fit Brits
+Hyde Park at 6am is the place to be if you’re on the lookout for some hot fit Brits.

 1. Cycle around Hyde Park

-The park was first established by King Henry VII in 1536 as a place to hunt, but quickly became a popular meeting place for people to walk and enjoy the fresh air, row on the lake, or debate important matters in the Speaker’s Corner.
+It was first established by King Henry VII in 1536 as a place to hunt, but quickly became a popular meeting place for people to walk and enjoy the fresh air, row on the lake, or debate important matters in the Speaker’s Corner.

-The Park merges with Kensington Gardens in the west, and continues on to Green Park and St James’ Park in the east.
+Hyde Park merges with Kensington Gardens in the west, and continues on to Green Park and St James’ Park in the east.

-BRB just checking on Will and Kate …
+BRB checking on Will and Kate …

 Santander Cycles provides both regular bicycles and e-bikes.
-To access them, you will need to download the Santander Cycles app.
+To access them, you will need to download the Santander Cycles app

 Regular Push Bikes: £1.65 every 30 minutes.